Designing a Brain Computer Interface Using EMOTIV Headset and Programming Languages

 Ruida Zeng

-My interests include computer systems security and applied cryptography.
+My interests include AI, distributed computing & blockchains, computer systems security, and applied cryptography.